kvr000/zbynek-java-exp/netty-exp/netty4-exp/http-proxy/README.md

-# Simple HTTP server based on Netty
+# Simple HTTP proxy server based on Netty

 In fact, it supports HTTP proxy, port forwarding and dummy HTTP server for testing purposes.